mieow/vampire-character/readme.txt

 1. Add New Plugin -> upload
 1. Activate Plugin

-After installation, we recommend:
-1. Go to Characters->Configuration.
-Check any new options and save your changes.
-1. Go through version log and make any appropriate updates

 == Frequently Asked Questions ==

-= I want multiple characters, each with a Wordpress login but Wordpress won't allow it =
+= I want multiple characters under the same email address, each with a Wordpress login but Wordpress won't allow it =

-We recommend the 'Allow Multiple Accounts' plugin by Scott Reilly to work around this issue.
+I recommend the 'Allow Multiple Accounts' plugin by Scott Reilly to work around this issue.

 = How do I stop Storytellers/Narrators/Games Masters having full admin access to the Wordpress site? =